njelich/njelich.github.io/_tabs/events.md

 ### Breaking Narratives: How Code Review Beats Marketing Decks

-In an industry built on hype and promises, the real edge doesn’t come from louder storytelling — it comes from seeing through it.
+In an industry built on hype and promises, the real edge doesn’t come from louder storytelling - it comes from seeing through it.
 This talk explores how deep technical diligence and code-level analysis expose the truth behind polished narratives.

 We’ll look at how engineering insight can cut through marketing spin, reveal structural flaws early, and separate genuine innovation from glossy vaporware.
-Because in the end, the code always tells the truth — even when the founders don’t.
+Because in the end, the code always tells the truth - even when the founders don’t.

+### Why The Future Of TEEs Is Federated, Not Decentralized

+Recent exploits such as tee.fail have shown that fully permissionless TEE deployments inherit the weakest assumptions of both hardware trust and open networks.
+When any node can attest and execute, economic incentives and opaque microarchitectural flaws turn decentralization into an attack surface rather than a defense.

+This talk argues that meaningful TEE security requires federation: curated operators, shared accountability, and layered trust rather than anonymous participation.
+We explore how federated TEEs preserve verifiability while enabling rapid mitigation, governance, and real-world security guarantees that decentralized models cannot sustain.